If you buy something through a link on this page, we may earn a small commission. How this works.

 Exercise can also help reduce symptoms in some people.

-Diagnosis involves ruling out conditions that produce symptoms similar to IBS and following a procedure to categorize the symptoms.
+During diagnosis, a doctor will aim to rule out conditions that produce symptoms similar to IBS.
+They will also follow a procedure to categorize the symptoms.

 There are three main types of IBS:

 - IBS with constipation (IBS-C): A person experiences stomach pain, discomfort, bloating, infrequent or delayed bowel movements, or hard or lumpy stools.

 - IBS with diarrhea (IBS-D): There is stomach pain, discomfort, an urgent need to go to the toilet, very frequent bowel movements, or watery or loose stools.